 Since our inception, we have not recognized any revenue and have incurred operating losses and negative cash flows from our operations.
 We have not yet commercialized any product and we do not expect to generate revenue from sales of any products for several years, if at all.
 Since our inception, we have funded our operations through the sale of convertible preferred stock and common stock.
-As of December 31, 2020, we had \$218.3 million in cash and cash equivalents and had an accumulated deficit of \$107.4 million.
-We expect our existing cash and cash equivalents, together with the net proceeds of \$161.4 million from the sale of our common stock in January 2021, will enable us to fund our operating expense and capital expenditures into 2023.
+As of December 31, 2022, we had \$201.7 million in cash, cash equivalents, and marketable securities and had an accumulated deficit of \$334.6 million.
+We expect our existing cash, cash equivalents, and marketable securities will enable us to fund our operating expense and capital expenditures through the fourth quarter of 2024.
 We have based these estimates on assumptions that may prove to be imprecise, and we could utilize our available capital resources sooner than we expect.